ToddLa/wombats.alpental.com/README.md

 This is a GitHub pages site using the Jekyll theme, and I hacked the `_layouts/default.html` and the `assets/css/style.scss`

-`index.html` is the `Home` page any other top level `Markdown` file will be shown in the nav bar
+`index.html` is the `Home` page

+any other top level `Markdown` file will be shown in the nav bar, using the frontmatter `title`

-a future `TODO` is to make the `Photos` page automatic.
+the `Photos` page will automaticly show all images in the `Photos/` sub directory.